bnussman/venmo/README.md

-# venmo
+# Venmo 💳
 Venmo API for Typescript

-The people making desisons at @venmo are a bunch of *cowards* because they do not provide a way for developers to easily automate payments and transations with Venmo.
+**The people making desisons at Venmo are a bunch of *cowards*** because they do not provide a way for developers to easily automate payments and transations with Venmo 🤬.
 This package exists because Venmo chose to be anti-developer.
 This package is intended to be used in Node.js backends, but will run in the browser if you want to it.

-## Implimentation
+## Implimentation ⌨️

 This project is a Typescript port of the implimentation in [venmo-auto-transfer](https://github.com/radian-software/venmo-auto-transfer).

+> **Warning**: This package is working as of *January 22, 2023*.
+It may not work in the future.

-## Install
+## Install 📦

 ```sh
 # with npm